openstack/ironic-specs/specs/template.rst

 If this is one part of a larger effort make it clear where this piece ends.
 In other words, what is the scope of this effort?

+If you are unsure whether this proposal is aligned with the project's mission and scope, stop here and get feedback from the ironic-drivers and ironic-core teams before fleshing out all the details below.

 Alternatives
 ------------